kumarkekse/payment_system/README.md

 * Use docker

 run following commands
-  - docker-compose up
+  - `docker-compose up` or you can use `docker-compose up --build`

+  create the database
-  - docker-compose exec server bash -c "bundle exec rails db:create"
+  - `docker-compose exec server bash -c "bundle exec rails db:create"`

+  to run the migrations
-  - docker-compose exec server bash -c "bundle exec rails db:migrate"
+  - `docker-compose exec server bash -c "bundle exec rails db:migrate"`

 Application has a rake task `lib/tasks/import_users.rake` that imports the users from `users.csv` file.
 To run the rake task execute docker-compose exec server bash -c "rake db:import_users"